György Sarlós

 In 1960 he was a crew member of the Hungarian boat which was eliminated in the repechage of the coxless four event.

-Four years later he won the silver medal with the Hungarian boat in the coxless fours competition.
+Eight years later at the 1968 Games in Mexico City he won the silver medal with the Hungarian boat in the coxless fours competition.

-At the 1972 Games he and his partner László Balogh were eliminated in the repechage of the coxless pair event.
+At the 1972 Games in Munich he and his partner László Balogh were eliminated in the repechage of the coxless pair event.